Nine concrete problems

 Play animations

-Static preview lies about animated content.
-You need to see motion, blend shapes, and skinning before you trust the export.
+Static preview lies about animations.
+You need to see motion, blend shapes, skinning before shipping.

 Gantry plays animations in the viewport — skinning, blend shapes, transforms.
 The export carries them through.